 The starting points for the Camino are as diverse as the pilgrims themselves.
 In 2021, the following Top 10 starting points saw significant pilgrim activity:

-These statistics highlight the different entry points to the Camino, with Sarria consistently being the most popular choice among pilgrims.
+These statistics highlight the different entry points to the Camino, with Sarria consistently being the most popular choice among pilgrims, especially Spanish Pilgrims.

-St. Jean Pied du Port attracted a substantial number of pilgrims beginning their journey on the Camino Frances, and Irun serving as the starting point for the Camino del Norte.
+St. Jean Pied du Port attracted a substantial number of pilgrims beginning their journey on the Camino Frances, and Porto serving as the starting point for the Camino Portuguese.

 The Camino de Santiago is a timeless pilgrimage, an extraordinary journey that continues to inspire and captivate the hearts of people from all corners of the world.

-In 2021, amidst the challenges of the previous COVID year, the Camino demonstrated its resilience, drawing 178,914 pilgrims from diverse backgrounds, nationalities, motivations and age groups.
+In 2022, amidst the challenges of the previous lockdown years, the Camino demonstrated its resilience, drawing 438,301 pilgrims from diverse backgrounds, nationalities, motivations and age groups.